Resize text-+=

 Resources

 Provides older adults with non-medical support services to assist them in living independently within their own homes and in remaining connected to their communities.
 Services may vary from community to community and may include friendly visiting, transportation to appointments, light yard work, minor home repairs, snow shoveling, light housekeeping, and grocery shopping.
-Eligible older adults can access services by contacting the community agency serving their area.
+Eligible older adults can access services by contacting the community agency who delivers the Better at Home services their area.

 Family Caregivers of British Columbia (FCBC)